Spiritual Exercises: Typical methodology and structure

-Morning, afternoon, and evening will be times of the examinations.
-The morning is to guard against a particular sin or fault, the afternoon is a fuller examination of the same sin or defect.
-There will be a visual record with a tally of the frequency of sins or defects during each day.
-In it, the letter 'g' will indicate days, with 'G' for Sunday.
-Three kinds of thoughts: "my own" and two from outside, one from the "good spirit" and the other from the "bad spirit".

 Ignatius' book is not meant to be used by the retreatant but by a director or spiritual guide.
 Each day the exercitant uses the material proposed by the director for four or five hour-long periods, each followed by a review of how the period went.
 The exercitant reports back to the spiritual director who helps interpret the exercitant's experiences and proposes material for the next day.
 Ignatius observes that God deals directly with the well-disposed person and the director should not give advice to the retreatant that might interfere with God's workings.

 After the first week Ignatius recommends a form of contemplation which he calls "application of the senses."
 For this you “place yourself in a scene from the Gospels.
 Ask yourself, "What do I see?
 What do I hear?
 What do I feel, taste and smell?”
 The purpose of these Exercises is that we might gain the empathy to "follow and imitate more closely our Lord."
 From this comes the widespread use of the magis concept in Ignatian circles, pursuing spiritual growth and progress rather than sudden transformation.